 Grass filter strips may be quite effective in removing particulate pollutants from overland flows.
 The filtering effects of grasses, along with increased infiltration, reduce the particulate sediment load.
 Filter strips are extensively used in contour strip cropping systems in agricultural areas to reduce erosion yields associated with grain crop production.
 Grass filters can be used at urban runoff source areas to reduce the particulate pollutant yields to the storm drainage system.
-Specific situations may include directing roof runoff to grassed areas instead of pavement, planting grass between eroding slopes and the storm drainage system.
+Specific situations may include directing roof runoff to grassed areas instead of pavement, planting grass between eroding slopes and the storm drainage system, and planting grass between paved or unpaved parking or storage areas and the drainage system.